Skip to content

 GitHub Integration

-caic supports GitHub for automatic PR creation and CI monitoring.
-The forge is detected automatically from the repository's git remote URL.
+caic integrates with GitHub for automatic pull request creation and CI monitoring.
+The forge is detected automatically from your repository's git remote URL — no configuration needed for detection.

 toml